aherbert/gdsc-smlm/docs/model_plugins.rst

 Parameters
 ~~~~~~~~~~

-The plugin requires parameters to control the iteration:
+The plugin requires the following parameters to control the iteration:

 .. list-table::
    :widths: 20 80